Futari Ecchi: Manga

 Tokyopop licensed Futari Ecchi for an English-language release in North America under the name Manga Sutra - Futari H in 2007, with two volumes of the original Japanese release combined into a single volume.
 However, before the release of the first volume, which was published in January 2008, several major retailers had announced they would not carry the title due to its content.
 A representative of Tokyopop also said that the volumes were expensive to produce.
-They planned to release the first 10 Japanese tankōbon in five volumes, but only four were released, the fourth published in January 2009.
+They planned to release the first ten Japanese tankōbon in five volumes, but only four were released, the fourth published in January 2009.
 Tokyopop ceased all manga publications in 2011.
-The manga has also received domestic releases in Germany (as Manga Love Story), France, Poland, Spain, Brazil, Italy and Taiwan, by Carlsen Comics, Pika Édition, Waneko, Mangaline Comics, Editora JBC, Dynit and Ching Win Publishing respectively.

 Radio drama

-From January 5 to March 30, 1997 a radio drama was broadcast on Nippon Cultural Broadcasting.
+From January 5 to March 30, 1997, a radio drama was broadcast on Nippon Cultural Broadcasting.
 The roughly 30 minute program aired on Tuesdays at 1:00am and was later released on two CDs, by Bandai Music, as Futari Ecchi: The CD Show (ふたりエッチ THE CD SHOW).